Kelly has been the subject of media coverage including participating in a live 90 minute tithing debate

-March 7, 2008: BPNEWS, Baptist Press, published a long rebuttal of Kelly's 2 minute CBS News comments by
+March 7, 2008: BPNEWS, Baptist Press, published a long rebuttal of Kelly's 2 minute CBS News

-Dr. Kenneth Hemphill in which both his name and book were mentioned.
+comments by Dr. Kenneth Hemphill in which both his name and book were mentioned.
 Kelly has since repeatedly attempted to persuade Dr. Hemphill to dialog with him, accessible from Kelly's blog.

-March 11, 2008: Charisma Magazine mentioned Russell Kelly and the CBS article on the first page of its
+March 11, 2008: Charisma Magazine mentioned Russell Kelly and the CBS article on the first page

 July 18, 2008: The Texas Baptist Standard (SBC) printed Kelly's comments in response to a tithing